 Quintin’s first operation, to insert an artificial conduit and repair the hole in his heart, was at age two.
 His next surgery, five years later, replaced a heart valve with an artificial one.
 Each surgery required multiple platelet and red blood cell transfusions, which allowed Quintin to enjoy, in his estimation, a relatively normal childhood.

-“It does save a life,” Beth says today.
+“It does save a life,” Beth says.
 “It saved my son.”

 Yet, with a condition such as Quintin’s, there was no doubt that another surgery would be in his future as he gradually outgrew the tubing placed in his heart as a child.

 It was in 2018 that this eventuality became reality.
 During a work trip to Denver, CO, Quintin developed a blood infection that attacked the weak and foreign parts of his body, including his artificial heart valve.
-Knowing that the artificial valve must be replaced before the infection could be treated, the Knutzens made the decision to go ahead with a third open-heart surgery.
+Knowing that the artificial valve must be replaced before the infection could be treated, Quintin and his family made the decision to go ahead with a third open-heart surgery.

 Then, toward the end of the 12-hour surgery, Quintin began bleeding.
 Thankfully, there was sufficient blood on hand to get his bleeding controlled, and Quintin’s blood levels and heart rate stabilized.